Konfido/alfred-pkmanager/README.md

 - Set Workflow variables

-    - `NOTES_PATH`: folder's path to your notes files.
-Multi paths and sub-folder is supported, but it goes with the increasing of consuming time.
+    - `notes_path`: dir of your notes.
+Only one folder is allowed.
+      - It's highly recommended to put all your notes into one folder and give it an unique time ID (e.g. 20200824181348).
+      - Check out [this](https://zettelkasten.de/posts/overview/#knowledge-management) blog to learn how to use the method of Zettelkasten to handle your knowledge management.

+    - `files_path`: dir of your whole files.
+It supports multi dirs and sub-folders.
+      - In case you really need multi folders, here is the solution.
 Use comma `,` to separate your paths.

-    - `WIKI_PATH`: folder's path to your wiki files.
-Mutil path is supported, but only setting one path is recommended.
+      - Shallow your folder's depth to enhance searching performance.
+      - 'full text search' is supported for these folders, while 'fast search' (title matching) is not.

     <details>
     <summary>An example setting for the a possible folder tree. ( Click to expand! )</summary>